What travel insurance do I need when visiting Belgium?

--If you are lucky enough to be in Belgium during carnival season; head to Binche to find the Gilles in their splendidly coloured costumes.
+-If you are lucky enough to be in Belgium during carnival season, head to Binche to find the Gilles in their splendidly colored costumes.

 -Head for the coast to enjoy the Belgian seaside.
 There you will discover numerous traditional villages, as well as little beaches perfect for walks with your family.

 As in any city, it is recommended that you remain particularly vigilant with regards to pickpockets, especially in the railway stations of Brussels.
 It is also strongly recommended that you keep an eye on your belongings on the trains and station platforms of the metro.